abitravers1989/countMyWords/README.md

 ## How to use it

-If you are not still there navigate back to the project folder in your terminal.
+If you are not still there, navigate back to the project folder in your terminal.
  Then type:

 `````
 $ npm start